The UKs Fraud Prevention Service Bamboo

 Approval

-This statement is issues pursuant to section 54 of the Act and relates to the financial year ending 2023.
+This statement is issued pursuant to section 54 of the Act and relates to the financial year ending 2026.
 This statement has been formally approved by the Board of Bamboo Limited and signed on their behalf.

 Chris Jones